 We appear to be in the final home stretch with our new home build here in Belize, Central America.
-If you have been following my blog, you already know about the multiple things that were ordered incorrectly, installed incorrectly, or just not functioning when we moved in to our home.
+If you have been following my blog, you already know about the multiple things that were ordered incorrectly, installed incorrectly, or just not functioning when we moved into our home.

 Putting everything totally into the hands of our actual Contractor / Builder Nelson Montalvo, a local Belizean builder here in Maya Beach, and eliminating our original “general contractor” has been a blessing.

-The guys “flipping” the large doors originally installed backwards, around to open correctly outward.
+The guys “flipping” the large doors originally installed backward, around to open correctly outward.
 Even though it cost us an extra $2000 to have Benny’s guys do this, it was worth it to get it right, finally.

 Every week we correct and replace the faulty items, and in some cases upgrade to new which should have been installed originally.
-When we last talked about this, the large four panel folding doors between the great room and outside deck, were turned around so they finally opened outward like the architect had in the approved plans.
-That being said, this procedure tore up all around the outside of the door, and needed to be patched and re-finished.
+When we last talked about this, the large four-panel folding doors between the great room and outside deck, were turned around so they finally opened outward like the architect had in the approved plans.
+That being said, this procedure tore up all around the outside of the door and needed to be patched and re-finished.

-Nelson Montalvo’s guys patching and finishing around the now correctly installed four panel folding door.
+Nelson Montalvo’s guys patching and finishing around the now correctly installed four-panel folding door.

 We had also located a glass company here in Belize (instead of Guatemala), who actually could order the correct six-panel Cat-5 folding window system for between kitchen sink and outdoor cook center, that folded outward.
 As you might remember, our original GC ordered the incorrect window, as only three panels, and not hurricane proof glass from Guatemala.
-After numerous attempts to contact this supplier without success, and of course, paying a large amount of funds, we had to order and pay a second time out of pocket, here locally, for the correct windows.
-The catch is it is taking three months to get them and have installed, and the “bad” is having to pay for the same expensive window, twice !
+After numerous attempts to contact this supplier without success, and of course, paying a large number of funds, we had to order and pay a second time out of pocket, here locally, for the correct windows.
+The catch is it is taking three months to get them and have installed, and the “bad” is having to pay for the same expensive window, twice!

-The incorrect three panel kitchen window that can’t be opened because it opens inward and would take out hanging lights and sink faucet !
+The incorrect three-panel kitchen window that can’t be opened because it opens inward and would take out hanging lights and sink faucet!

 On a good note, our decision to build a concrete single car garage under the house is working out wonderfully.
-Nelson Montalvo’s crew that he has working on it are done and we are only waiting for the “hurricane class” heavy duty metal garage door unit and it will be complete.
+Nelson Montalvo’s crew that he was working on it are done and we are only waiting for the “hurricane class” heavy duty metal garage door unit and it will be complete.